hdShang/arxiv-daily/docs/cs-CV/2025-10-31/papers/251027364v1-fine-tuning-open-video-generators-for-cinematic-scene-synthesis-a-sm.md

 ---
 layout: default
-title: Fine-Tuning Open Video Generators for Cinematic Scene Synthesis: A Small-Data Pipeline with LoRA and Wan2.1 I2V
+title: "Fine-Tuning Open Video Generators for Cinematic Scene Synthesis: A Small-Data Pipeline with LoRA and Wan2.1 I2V"
 ---

 # Fine-Tuning Open Video Generators for Cinematic Scene Synthesis: A Small-Data Pipeline with LoRA and Wan2.1 I2V